andyruonline/mailcow-dockerized-searchable-email-delivery-report/README.md

 **Note:** This script requires `sudo` privileges to read Docker container logs.
 You can either:
 - Run the script with `sudo`: `sudo ./mailcow_email_delivery_report.py`
 - Add your user to the `docker` group: `sudo usermod -aG docker $USER` (requires logout/login)

+Once installed, you can run the script from any directory on your server.

 ## Usage